 The liquor licenses can be classified under the following:

 - Off-premise state license: This includes grocery stores, beer distributors, convenient stores etc)

-- On Premises Retail Licenses: includes all types of restaurant, reception centers, banquet/catering facilities, airport lounges, qualified resorts, beer recreational retailers, and bars etc)
+- On Premises Retail Licenses: This includes all types of restaurants, reception centers, banquet/catering facilities, airport lounges, qualified resorts, beer recreational retailers, and bars etc)